actions-x/commit/README.md

 Commit and push changes back upstream.
 Lightweight action using only alpine and shell scripting.

-> Use v2, GitHub changed the way checkout works so v1 no longer works
+> Don't use v1 anymore as GitHub changed the way checkout works so it no longer works.

 ## Usage